By Susan Patterson, Master Gardener

 Shallots prefer soil that drains well and has a high composition of organic matter.
 The best pH for shallot is 6.3 to 6.8.
 Keeping shallot beds free of weeds is essential to good development and helps with shallot picking once the time to harvest a shallot plant arrives.

-Shallots are grown from both sets as well as transplants.
+Shallots are grown from sets as well as transplants.
 Shallot plants benefit from a regular feeding of organic fertilizer.
 The root system of shallot plants is extremely shallow, and the plants need consistent water in order to thrive.

 When to Harvest Shallots